Produce Runtime Budget-Control Evidence for Audits

 | EU AI Act Art.
 12 (high-risk systems) | Automatic logging for traceability | Cycles contributes runtime enforcement records: reservations, commits, denials, events, scope, timestamp, and status |

 | EU AI Act Art.
-14 (high-risk systems) | Human oversight / intervention mechanisms | Budget exhaustion produces a DENY that stops execution before the action runs — one runtime control point in a broader oversight design |
+14 (high-risk systems) | Human oversight / intervention mechanisms | Budget exhaustion rejects a live reservation before the instrumented action runs—one runtime control point in a broader oversight design |

 | NIST AI RMF — Map | Identify context and risk surfaces | Scope hierarchy + RISK_POINTS classify tool-level blast radius |